albamr09/django-api/README.md

 ### Docker Compose <a name="configure_compose"></a>

 This tool allows us to manage easily the different services (e.g. python app, database, etc.) that make up our project.
-For that, we will need to make a Docker Compose configuration file denoted by `docker-compose.yml` that sits in the root folder of the project that sits in the root folder of the project.
+For that, we will need to make a Docker Compose configuration file denoted by `docker-compose.yml` that sits in the root folder of the project.

 On the first line we define the version of Docker Compose for this configuration file: